 Whilst you might be extremely knowledgeable and experienced with your subject, until you try and teach it to someone else, you won’t really know if you are good at teaching or even if you will enjoy it.
 The starting point will be to decide what it is your learners need to know and in what order, for example, from a qualification specification or a job description.
 You can then decide how you will facilitate the learning process using a variety of teaching, learning and assessment approaches and activities.

 Varying what you do during your sessions will give your learners more chances to engage with the subject.
 For example, a mixture of discussions, group activities, questions, demonstrations and role plays.
-You can plan how to do this by using a scheme of work for the whole programme, and session plans for each individual session.
+You can plan how to do this by using a scheme of work for the whole programme, and session plans for each individual session (see the resources towards the end of this page).

 There may be times when you find that your